Should I Start A Blog?

 It can take sleepless nights when you are just starting out, but as you learn the art of doing it, you’ll be able to manage efficiently.

-If blogging sounds so “difficult,” why am I still doing it?
+If blogging sounds so “difficult,” why do it?

 First, I see blogging as a "job."
 Starting this blog means “partially” leaving my job with my firsttimeparentguide.com blog.
-There’s also a possibility that I will totally “abandon” my Airbnb blog.
+There’s also a possibility that I will totally “abandon” my Airbnb blog (and the rest of my blogs).

 The good news is, whatever articles I have written for those blogs are mine.
 They can still rank in search engines, get clicks, and still earn even without actively maintaining and writing for them.

-If they don't get rankings anymore (yes, my rankings drastically dropped because I didn't produce evergreen topics to begin with), I can update them (if I have time) and get the rankings back to earn the same way again.
+If they don't get the same rankings anymore (i.e. the content are already outdated), I can update them and get the rankings back to earn the same way again.

 As I build new blogs in the future, the same concept applies.
-I write, get rankings, earn money.
+I produce contents, get rankings, and earn money.

 But you have to work hard when starting out because you will reap the consequences of your actions or inactions.
 You should often produce contents in the beginning.